LegendaryZone/AI_LeagueOfLegends_With_Vision/README.md

 I respectively make use of 300,000 images on it to predict the movement.
 - Used parser or tf.run.flags to insert width, height, and filename
-- Used cv2 to take each 300,000 pictures(width = 331, height = 331)
+- Used cv2 to take each 300,000 pictures(For NASNetLarge, Used width = 331, height = 331)
 - Saved those pictures with np.save

 # 2. Model

-:Used AWS to use GPU that has p2.x2large to operate model.
+:Based on AWS to use GPU.
 I have used 6341 epochs on NASNetLarge.

 ![15](./git/15.png)